Federal Aviation Administration (FAA), DOT.

 This airworthiness directive (AD) is effective May 10, 2021.

 (b) Affected ADs

-Joint Aircraft System Component (JASC) Code 8520, Reciprocating Engine Power Section.
+Joint Aircraft System Component (JASC) Code 8550, Reciprocating Engine Oil System.

 (e) Unsafe Condition

-This AD was prompted by reports of considerable wear on the timing chain on these engines.
-We are issuing this AD to prevent failure of the engine timing chain.
-The unsafe condition, if not addressed, could result in failure of the engine timing chain, loss of engine thrust control, and reduced control of the airplane.
+This AD was prompted by reports of an oil pump blockage on the E4 model diesel piston engines.
+The FAA is issuing this AD to prevent failure of the engine lubrication system.
+The unsafe condition, if not addressed, could result in failure of the engine, in-flight shutdown, and loss of the airplane.

 Comply with this AD within the compliance times specified, unless already done.

 Within the compliance time specified in Table 1 to paragraph (g) of this AD:

 (1) Remove the oil pump, part number (P/N) E4A-50-000-BHY, from service and replace with a part eligible for installation using the Accomplishment/Instructions, paragraph 2.2.1 or paragraph 2.2.2, of Austro Engine GmbH Mandatory Service Bulletin No. MSB-E4-030/4, Revision 4, dated March 30, 2021 (the MSB), as applicable.